soumitradev/BruhOS/README.md

 ## Building

 Setting up a cross compiler is **strongly recommended** if you want to compile this project.
-A basic `install.sh` file is included in the root of this repo that installs a cross compiler for the x86_64 platform for elf files.
+A basic `toolchain.sh` file is included in the root of this repo that installs a cross compiler for the x86_64 platform for elf files.

-After installing the cross compiler, you can run `make run`
+After installing the cross compiler, you can run `make run` to run the OS in qemu.

+As of now, the following make commands are available:
+- `make disk`: Make the .hdd file for the OS.
+That's it.
+- `make all`: Make the .hdd file for the OS.
+That's it.
+- `make run`: Make the .hdd file for the OS and run it in qemu.
+- `make logs`: Make the .hdd file for the OS, run it, and let qemu generate logs.
+- `make log`: Make the .hdd file for the OS, run it, and let qemu generate logs.
+- `make debug`: Make the .hdd file for the OS, run it, and attach it to gdb for debugging.
+- `make clean`: Clean the working directory and remove all build artefacts.

 ### Setup

 Running the `toolchain.sh` script will install the cross compiler at `~/.local/bin/cross_compiler/x86_64/`.
 It includes gcc, gdb, and binutils.
 The cross compiler binaries have the prefix `x86-64-elf-`.
-So for example, to run gcc, you will have to run `~/.local/bin/cross_compiler/x86_64/bin/x86-64-elf-gcc`.
+So for example, to run `gcc`, you will have to run `~/.local/bin/cross_compiler/x86_64/bin/x86-64-elf-gcc`.
+Note how the prefix is prepended to the binary we want to run.

-As of writing, the latest gcc, dgb and binutils versions are 10.2.0, 9.2 and 2.35 respectively.
+As of writing, the latest gcc, gdb and binutils versions are 10.2.0, 9.2 and 2.35 respectively.
 If you want a different version, replace the `BINUTILSVERSION`, `GCCVERSION`, and `GDBVERSION` variables in the same `toolchain.sh` script.

 **Note:** Don't run this script as superuser.
 Running the script will require a stable internet connection and a cup of coffee because it takes a while ;)